-“Jawonio is a truly special place to work because it’s an agency that allows you to help those who are truly in need.
+“Jawonio is a truly special place to work and help those who are truly in need.
 What is more precious in life than helping others? ”

 A Conversation with Sheslie Blancin: